-Special Collections and Archives contains several components: the Furman University Archives; a rare book collection; manuscript collections; the South Carolina Baptist Historical Collection; the South Carolina Poetry Archives; some music special collections; and a Furman authors collection in addition to textiles, artifacts, and furniture.
+Special Collections and Archives contains several components: the Furman University Archives; a rare book collection; manuscript collections; the South Carolina Baptist Historical Collection; the South Carolina Poetry Archives; the Microtonal Music Archive; queer zine collection; and collections of Furman authors in addition to textiles, artifacts, and furniture.

 These materials are maintained separately from the general library collections due to their uniqueness, fragility, significance and format.
-With the exception of the book collections, these materials are organized, maintained and accessed differently from other library materials, and information on how to identify and locate materials can be found on our website.
+Information on how to identify and locate materials can be found on our website.

-Materials housed in Special Collections are not available for public browsing.
-Researchers can request materials and use them in the William Gilmore Simms Research Room.
+Materials housed in Special Collections and Archives are available for research during our open hours.
+Researchers can request materials and use them in the Simms Research Room.
 All cataloged holdings of the department (books and periodicals) may be identified through the Library's online catalog.
-Guides to archival, manuscript, microfilm, and digital collections can be found on the department's website.
+Guides to archival, manuscript, and digital collections can be found on the department's website.